-English IV: Adventure Literature!
-Credit: .5/Sem С
+Liigiisii iv.
+Adveiitaie Literature: Credit: .5/Sem С

 01RADV Length: Sem J

 Prerequisite: English II NCAA M

-Grades: 11, 12
+Grades: 11, 12 0

 This course is about adventure genres: disaster/survival, mystery/suspense, fantasy, sci-fi, and dystopian.
 Topics include an exploration of classic and contemporary examples of the genres through short stories, novels and films.
 The student who registers for this course should be willing to read, write and participate in academic discussion.
 Students will examine literature (fiction and nonfiction) through analytical writing and discussion about a variety of viewpoints, issues and topics, and evaluate diverse perspectives.